History of the Camino de Santiago

 PILGRIM PASSPORT & COMPOSTELA

 While walking the Camino de Santiago, pilgrims carry a credential, known as the Pilgrim Passport.
-It is a small document which can be obtained before arriving at the Camino de Santiago by contacting your local Confraternity of St James.
+It is a small document that you can get before arriving at the Camino de Santiago by contacting your local Confraternity of St James.
 The credential can also be obtained at pilgrim offices and churches in the main towns along the Camino de Santiago.

 The credential must be stamped daily to gain access to pilgrim hostels.
 Your passport can be obtained in bars, hotels, town halls, museums churches, police stations and all refugios along the way.
-On arrival at the Cathedral in Santiago, pilgrims take their credential to the nearby Pilgrim Office where a Compostela will be issued to certify the completion of your pilgrimage.
+On arrival at the Cathedral in Santiago, pilgrims take their credential to the nearby Pilgrim Office where a Compostela will be given, to certify the completion of your pilgrimage.
 You must have walked a minimum of 100 km (the last 100 km) or cycled at least the last 200km, and you must have undertaken the Pilgrimage for religious/spiritual reasons.
 If you have not made the pilgrimage for religious/spiritual reasons, you may ask for a ‘Certificate’ of Pilgrimage.
-Camino Guide You can download our full five part guide to the Camino below, which offers advice on which route to Santiago you should take, how to prepare, what to pack and how to get there.
+You can download our full guide to the Camino, which offers advice on which route to Santiago you should take, how to prepare, what to pack and how to get there.

 Read the next part of the Camino Guide